Ghini/ghini.desktop/doc/use_cases-jbq.rst

 - When contacting the developers, they will definitely ask for technical information, or at least to see a screenshot.
 Help them help you.

-Starting a program in Linux
+Technical / Starting a program in Linux
 ----------------------------------------------------------------------------

 to start a program given its name, hit the |loose_png| key next to Alt, or